The German University System

 Living expenses in Germany are slightly above average in a European context.
 An

-average students’ monthly budget amounts to 800 euros.
+average students’ monthly budget amounts to 900 euros.
 This includes the rent, travel expenses, costs for food, clothing, learning material, health insurance, phone, internet, radio and television fees and expenses for leisure activities.
 It does not include the semester fee, which needs to be paid prior to every semester as part of re-registration.
 This means that higher costs arise at the start of the semester.
-What do students in Germany pay money for every month on average?

 A wide range of institutions in Germany offer scholarships to international students, e.g. the DAAD, party-affiliated foundations, religious organisations and commercial enterprises.
 You can also look into scholarships or other funding opportunities available in your home country.